-With the onset of winter, air quality has started deteriorating across India.
-Over the last month, the Air Quality Index (AQI) has dipped dangerously low in the northern regions of the country, especially in New Delhi, where it is on the brink of 'emergency' level.
+Air quality has been deteriorating across India amid winter.
+Over the last two months, the Air Quality Index (AQI) has fallen dangerously low in the northern regions of the country, especially in New Delhi, where it is on the brink of "emergency" level.

 Faced with rising air pollution in Delhi-National Capital Region (NCR), the Centre had introduced a new law through an ordinance that puts in place a powerful oversight body and provides for up to five years of jail term and Rs 1 crore fine for violators with immediate effect.